cailinglu/examples/README.md

-# travisci-sequelize
+# examples

-An example of how to write Mocha/Chai tests to test a Node/Express API + MySQL/Sequelize database (and set it up for Travis CI).
+Notes on how to set up things.